vijaygill/docker-dynamic-dns/README.md

 ### Docker-compose ###
 Sample docker-compose file is provided. it can be tested by running following command in the directory where the docker-compose.yml is located.
+Be default port 53 is used.
+You might need to change it if you are already running another DNS server locally.
 ```
 docker-compose up
 ```